AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

   title: Changelog
 ---

-Even though the Material Plugin is the fruit of a handful of developers, it is actually the contribution of a lot of people that have made it awesome as it is!
+Even though the Material Plugin is the fruit of a handful of developers, it's the contribution of a lot of people that have made it awesome!

 {% include carbonads.html %}

 #### Creators

-First of all I want to thank the original creators of the theme and its derived products:
+First of all, I want to thank the original creators of the theme and its derived products:

 ##### Mattia Astorino ([@equinusocio](https://github.com/equinusocio))